bobtfish/AWSnycast/README.md

 Note that currently this project is pre-1.0, so I reserve the right to make massive sweeping changes between versions.

-Note also that incorrecy use of this project can completely mess up your AWS routing tables, and make your instances inaccessible!
+Note also that incorrect use of this project can completely mess up your AWS routing tables, and make your instances inaccessible!
 You are *HIGHLY* recommended to become confident using the _-noop_ mode before running this for real!

 # TODO